niral21/student-test/README.md

 # Laravel Student Test (based on Laravel 8.x)

 - Application to manage and take the quiz online.
+- Secure login system
+- Ability to setup multiple choice question paper
+- Display of quick and accurate results
-- Admin can create test, manage tests and students.
+- Admin can create test, manage tests and manage students.
-- Students can apply for the test and view results and answer sheets.
+- Students can apply for the test, view results and answer sheets.

-# Installation
+# How to run?

 1. **Clone or download this repo https://github.com/niral21/student-test.git**
 2. **Run the command**